moliver28/research-handbook/content/handbook/product/ai/ux-maturity.md

 ## Summary

 The following guidelines focus on the **UX** aspect of the maturity of AI-assisted features.
 [Other aspects][experiment-beta-ga-docs], like stability or documentation, should also be taken into account to determine the appropriate feature maturity.
-See [background](#background) to understand why these guidelines are specific to AI-assisted features.

 To evaluate the UX maturity of AI-assisted features, use three criteria from the [Product Development Flow][prod-dev-flow]: